 So yeah, the Coachella effect is a real thing.
 It’s also a real drag.
 There are the challenges of driving to the desert (it’s 2.5 hours, but unless you plan well, that can double), parking and walking miles to queue up for entry, and camping, if that’s your thing.
 Or booking a hotel, which requires a certain amount of skill, luck and dough.
 And the travel from your lodging to the venue each day.
 It’s all too much to be too cool.

 And those ticket prices, oof!
-This year, general admission passes went for $399, VIP a cool $899.
+This year, General Admission passes went for $429, $504 for GA + Shuttle, and VIP Passes a cool $999.
 That’s a rent-buster for a lot of folks, if not a deal-breaker.
 That’s if you snagged ‘em before they sold out.
-Secondary market GA tickets for Weekend One topped $500 at press time.

 Do not despair, ye haters and losers, we’ll make our own Coachella!
 There are plenty of options right here in L.A.
 It’ll be cheaper, tastier and about 30 degrees cooler.
 Plus you get to sleep in your own bed.
 And no extra-special hydration required.